 Because of their mobility issues, it is important to ensure that the living situation does not put them at the mercy of the elements (heat, cold, wind, rain/snow) or aggressive pasture mates, and that the footing in their environment does not create additional challenges (for example hilly terrain, slicky surfaces, high step-overs, etc.) Finally, be aware that horses with DSLD may develop secondary issues such as arthritis, with ringbone being a common complication.

 It is not possible to predict how quickly an individual horse diagnosed with DSLD will deteriorate.
-Sometimes the condition advances rapidly and sometimes it advances slowly, even stabilizing for a time before actively degrading again.
-However, the end result is always the same: humane euthanasia to prevent suffering.
+Sometimes the condition advances rapidly and other times it advances slowly, even stabilizing for a time before actively degrading again.
+However, the result is always the same: humane euthanasia to prevent suffering.
 This is a difficult decision to make but one the veterinarian involved in the case can assist with.
-Things to consider include:
+Things to consider when making an end-of-life decision include:

 - Can the horse still be maintained comfortably?